 The department also seeks to foster student research through a number of special programs and research seminars that involve trips to archives and historic sites.
 Through its internship program, the department gives students an opportunity to gain practical experience in a variety of fields while getting credit toward their degree.

 Seeking academic advisement is essential to academic success and timely graduation.
-Students interested in History should consult with Department’s Advisor prior to declaring the major.
-All History majors and minors should seek advisement from the Advisor or a faculty member specializing in their area of interest prior to registration.
+Students interested in History should consult with department’s advisor prior to declaring the major.
+All History majors and minors should seek advisement from the advisor or a faculty member specializing in their area of interest prior to registration.
 Students undertaking the Social Science Subject Matter Program (SSSMP) need to meet each semester with the SSSMP Advisor in the College of Social and Behavioral Sciences (call (818) 677-3566 or email firstname.lastname@example.org) to identify the classes they need to take.
-Additional academic advisement is also available to students through both the department advisor and staff advisors in the College’s Student Services Center/Educational Opportunity Program Satellite.
+Additional academic advisement is also available to students through both the department advisor and staff advisors in the College of Social and Behavioral Sciences Student Services Center/EOP Satellite.
 Please call (818) 677-2658 to schedule an appointment.

 - Undergraduate Advisor: Nan Yamane

 - General Advisement: All members of the department

 - Social Science Subject Matter Program (SSSMP): Miriam Neirick

 History trains students in critical thinking, research and writing.
 History majors commonly go on to careers in law, business, education, library science, public policy and public service, diplomacy and journalism.

 Students who are interested in teaching can undertake the Social Science Subject Matter Program (SSSMP) while completing the History major.
 Interested students are encouraged to contact the History department at (818) 677-3566 to make an appointment with the SSSMP advisor.

 The History department offers an internship program for students who wish to develop work experience.
 The faculty internship coordinator works individually with each student to set up an internship appropriate to the student’s interests.